Skip to main content

 Fungal esophageal infection (candida esophagitis)

 Candida esophagitis (thrush) is a yeast infection of the mucus membrane lining the mouth and tongue.
 It can spread to the esophagus, the tube that connects the throat to the stomach.
 This can cause symptoms like pain when swallowing.
-Patients with a supressed immune system are more at risk.
+Patients with a suppressed immune system are more at risk.

 You do should discuss with your primary care physician if treatment with anti-fungal therapy is needed.